 - 9.1.
 Canopy: Additional information is required.
 A canopy is proposed in front of the main entrance on the western face of the building.
 It is mounted on four (4) posts containing brick veneer and appears to be attached to the building.
 It is 21-feet in height.
 The applicant should clarify if it is attached to the building.
 If it is not attached to the building it is considered an accessory structure.
 Accessory structures are not permitted in a front yard, pursuant to §16-5.1e.
-If it is not connected to the principal building a variance is required. - 9.2.
+If it is not connected to the principal building a variance is required.
+The applicant has clarified that the roof of the canopy is attached to, and therefore part of, the principal building.
+The structure complies with the front yard setback.
+The plan complies. - 9.2.
 Hot Box: A New Jersey American Water Hot Box is proposed in the northwest portion of the property.
 A standard detail from New Jersey American Water is provided, though it does not specify which model of hot box this is.
 The height is between 6 and 1/2 feet and 7 feet, as those are the only heights available across the different models.
-The applicant should specify the exact hot box so that its bulk can be determined. - 9.3.
+The applicant should specify the exact hot box so that its bulk can be determined.
+Sheet 16 (Construction Details) and Sheet 9 (Planting Plan) have been revised accordingly.
+While the applicant notes that this is subject to change, additional plantings around the hot box are proposed.
+The plan complies. - 9.3.
 Hot Box Setback: A variance may be required.
 The proposed hot box is 30-feet from the property line.
 The ARH zone does not specify setbacks for accessory structures for assisted living facilities. §16-4.13d.2(b) indicates setbacks for buildings, however, pursuant to the building definition in the Montgomery Township Land Development Ordinance, a building must be habitable, which a hotbox is not.
 It is unclear if there is a setback requirement for a hot box.
 If the Board determines that all structures and buildings require a 50-foot setback from a property line, then a variance s required, as the hot box is proposed to be 30-feet from the property line.
 A variance may be required. - 9.4.
 Trash Enclosure: A trash enclosure is proposed on the northern side of the building, approximately 15-feet from the building.
 It is 22-feet wide and has a depth of 12-feet.
 It is composed of a masonry/stone veneer and cedar posts with a vertical, wood slat gate.
 Mounted above the masonry frame are cedar beams and rafters that support a seam metal roof.
 The height of the masonry veneer is seven (7) feet and four (4) inches, mounted on top of which is the roof and roof posts bringing it to 12 feet.
-The enclosure can accommodate two (2) 8-yard dumpster containers. - 9.5.
+The enclosure can accommodate two (2) 8-yard dumpster containers.

+9.5.
 Grass Paver Drive: An entrance to the site in its southeastern quadrant contains a concrete apron and cross walk leading to a 20-foot wide and 135-foot long emergency access lane composed of grass pavers.
 A concrete path leads to the emergency lane which in turn connects to the interior pedestrian circulation network of walkways.